andrewthecodertx/go-6502-emulator/README.md

-# go-6502
+# go-6502-emulator

-A cycle-accurate emulator for the MOS 6502 and WDC 65C02 8-bit microprocessors, written in Go.
+A cycle-accurate emulator for the MOS6502 and WDC65C02 8-bit microprocessors, written in Go.

 ## Overview